Skip to main content

 Three things go wrong in directory pipelines.
 Closed-business retention — Yelp shows permanently-closed businesses with is_closed: true flag; filter to is_closed: false strictly.
 Multi-location chain-confusion — chain businesses (LA Fitness, Starbucks) have separate business_id per location; for chain-aware research, group by name + filter by lat/lng cluster.
 Review-text licensing — Yelp's TOS restricts wholesale republication of review text; for directory products, link to Yelp business pages rather than republishing full reviews.

-Thirdwatch's actor uses Camoufox + cookie preservation at $5/1K, ~40% margin.
+Thirdwatch's actor handles the anti-bot work and proxy rotation so you can focus on the data.
 Pair Yelp with Google Maps Scraper for cross-source coverage.
 A fourth subtle issue worth flagging: Yelp's "Yelp Fusion API" terms-of-service require attribution + linking back to yelp.com for any commercial use; for compliance, ensure directory products properly attribute Yelp as data source.
 A fifth pattern unique to local-services directories: SEO-driven content pages need at minimum 15-20 businesses per (category, city) page to rank well — sparse directory pages (under 5 businesses) tend not to rank.
 For low-density rural-area pages, supplement with regional-scope or aggregate at county-level.
 A sixth and final pitfall: Yelp's review-quality varies dramatically by category — restaurants + retail get many reviews per business (50-500+); medical + legal get fewer (10-50) due to confidentiality concerns.
 For accurate quality-filtering, segment review-count thresholds by category rather than applying a uniform threshold.

 Operational best practices for production pipelines